United Arab Emirates: Government and politics

-Government

-The United Arab Emirates is a federal constitutional monarchy made up from a federation of seven hereditary tribal monarchy-styled political units called Sheikhdoms.
+The United Arab Emirates is a federal semi-presidential state under a semi-constitutional monarchy made up of seven hereditary tribal monarchy-styled political units called Sheikhdoms.
 It is governed by a Federal Supreme Council made up of the ruling Sheikhs of Abu Dhabi, Ajman, Fujairah, Sharjah, Dubai, Ras Al Khaimah, and Umm Al Quwain.
 All responsibilities not granted to the federal government are reserved to the individual emirate.
 A percentage of revenues from each emirate is allocated to the UAE's central budget.

 The UAE uses the title Sheikh instead of Emir to refer to the rulers of individual emirates.
-The title is used due to the sheikhdom styled governing system in adherence to the culture of tribes of Arabia, where Sheikh means leader, elder, or the tribal chief of the clan who partakes in shared decision making with his followers.
+The title is used due to the sheikhdom-styled governing system in adherence to the culture of tribes of Arabia, where Sheikh means leader, elder, or the tribal chief of the clan who partakes in shared decision making with his followers.
 The president and vice president are elected by the Federal Supreme Council.
 Usually, the Head of the Al Nahyan family, who are based in Abu Dhabi, holds the presidency and the Head of the Al Maktoum family, based in Dubai, the prime ministership.
 All prime ministers but one have served concurrently as vice president.

 The federal government is composed of three branches: